 Green is linked to nature, health, and sustainability.
 It is a popular choice for brands that focus on eco-friendliness and wellness, such as Whole Foods and Starbucks.

-Green also represents financial prosperity, making it a suitable color for financial brands.
+Green also represents financial prosperity, making it a suitable colour for financial brands.

 Orange: Creativity and Enthusiasm

-Orange is a fun and energetic color that stimulates enthusiasm and creativity.
+Orange is a fun and energetic colour that stimulates enthusiasm and creativity.
 It is often used by brands that want to convey a friendly and playful image, such as Nickelodeon and Fanta.

 Purple: Luxury and Sophistication